2015 Workshop Descriptions

 Play Therapy -- A Jamaican Experience

 In the summer of 2007, Marie Reynolds introduced play therapy to the Child Abuse Mitigation Project in Jamaica, and since her return to Jamaica she has continued to expand awareness of and advocate for the value of play and play therapy through her clinical practice, lecturing a graduate course in play and art therapy, and conducting workshops for teachers and parents.
-With the support of anecdotal and case references, from her Jamaican experience, Marie will discuss play therapy we think a cultural context, including how this is shaped by child socialization and patterns of parent-child interaction.
+With the support of anecdotal and case references, from her Jamaican experience, Marie will discuss play therapy within a cultural context, including how this is shaped by child socialization and patterns of parent-child interaction.

 Reflecting on Our Own Play Spaces